PowershellScripts/PowershellScripts.github.io/forindex.md

 * Customizing sign-in experience for external users
 * Office 365 data loss protection: Prevent your SharePoint list from deletion using Powershell

-OneDrive for Business
-* PowerShell: OneDrive for Business usage report
-* OneDrive for Business notifications with Powershell
-* OneDrive for Business sharing settings with PowerShell

-Exchange Online
-Exchange Online: What mailboxes User has access to?